 From Earth to Art: Communicating and Crafting with our Native Wild Plants.

-Join Verity for a herb walk through the orchard and surrounding meadows, exploring the healing properties of the wild plants growing all around us.
+A herb walk through the orchard and surrounding meadows, exploring the healing properties of the wild plants growing all around us.

-You'll learn how to safely identify seasonal flowers and herbs, discover their medicinal and nutritional uses, and take home a collection of simple, nourishing recipe ideas.
+Participants learnt how to safely identify seasonal flowers and herbs, discover their medicinal and nutritional uses, and take home a collection of simple, nourishing recipe ideas.

 Instagram: @veritymegan